leejose/go-indexof/README.md

 # IndexOf
-Get the index of an element in a given array.
+Get the index of an element in an array.

 ## Installation and Usage